 Our Board of Directors is divided into three classes serving staggered three-year terms.
-The Board of Directors is authorized to fix the number of directors within the range of 7 to 15 members, and has fixed the number at 8.
-At the Annual Meeting, you and the other stockholders will elect three individuals to serve as directors until the 2020 Annual Meeting.
+The Board of Directors is authorized to fix the number of directors within the range of 7 to 15 members, and, effective upon the merger of Deltic Timber Corporation ("Deltic") with our wholly-owned subsidiary on February 20, 2018, has fixed the number at 12.
+At the Annual Meeting, you and the other stockholders will elect four individuals to serve as directors until the 2021 Annual Meeting.
 See "Proposal No. 1-Election of Directors."
 Our Bylaws require our directors to be elected by a majority vote of the shares of common stock present or represented by proxy and entitled to vote at the Annual Meeting.

-Below are the names and ages of our eight directors as of the date of this proxy statement, the year each of them became a director, their principal occupation or employment for at least the past five years, and certain of their other directorships.
+Below are the names and ages of our twelve directors as of the date of this proxy statement, the year each of them became a director, their principal occupation or employment for at least the past five years, and certain of their other directorships.
 In addition, set forth below for each director is a description of the particular experience, qualifications, attributes or skills that led the Board to conclude that the person should serve as a director for the company.
+Four of the directors, the Rev. Dr. Christoph Keller, III, Mr. R. Hunter Pierson, Jr., Mr. D. Mark Leland and Ms. Lenore M. Sullivan, were appointed as directors by our Board effective February 20, 2018 in connection with the Deltic merger.
 If you do not select a voting preference, the persons named as proxies in the accompanying proxy will vote for the election of the nominees listed below.
 We have no reason to believe that any of these nominees will be unable to serve as a director.
-Mr. Boh A. Dickey retired from the Board of Directors on December 31, 2016.
-The company and the Board express their deepest gratitude to him for his over 16 years of dedicated service.

-Nominees for Election at this Meeting for a Term Expiring in 2020 (Class III)
+Nominees for Election at this Meeting for a Term Expiring in 2021 (Class I)